danielfernandesp/danielfernandesp/README.md

-## Hi, I'm Daniel Fernandes 👋🏻 A brazilian guy in love with Data Science !
+## Hello, I'm Daniel Fernandes and welcome to my codespace!

-### Computer Scientist, Data Science and BI developer.
-#### I believe in: Data can can transform World through scientific-technological cooperation, developing technology to contribute to people's health. ❤️‍🩹
+#### I am a Computer Scientist and data professional with over 4 years of experience in the data industry, specializing in Business Intelligence (BI) and Data Analysis.
+As a Data Science and BI developer, I am passionate about transforming raw data into actionable insights that drive informed decision-making and business growth.
+I am deeply committed to advancing my expertise in Artificial Intelligence (AI), with the goal of contributing to the evolution of this field.
+My focus lies in exploring the intersection of Business Intelligence and advanced AI techniques, integrating predictive analytics and automation into decision-making processes as well as seeking to understand all the new possibilities that AI brings to us.
+By combining the power of data with cutting-edge AI innovation, I strive to develop intelligent, scalable, and impactful solutions that address complex challenges and unlock new opportunities.

 </br>

 <!-- About and contact-->
-- 🌱 I’m currently learning more about Business Intelligence, Machine Learning and Python for Data Science.
-- 💬 Ask me about world of the Data and we can discovery more!
-- 📫 How to reach me: [LinkedIn - @danielfernandesp](https://www.linkedin.com/in/danielfernandesp/), [WhatsApp - Text me, it will be a pleasure to talk to you! ](https://api.whatsapp.com/send?phone=5531999232150&text=Ei%20Daniel,%20venho%20do%20seu%20GitHub!)
+- 📫 How to reach me: [LinkedIn - @danielfernandesp](https://www.linkedin.com/in/danielfernandesp/), [  ! ](https://api.whatsapp.com/send?phone=5531999232150&text=Hi%20Daniel,%20I%20came%20from%20your%20GitHub!)
-- 😄 Pronouns: He/Him
-- #️⃣ Hashtags: Computer Science, Data Science, Data Lover, development, health, bioinformatics.

 <!-- Follow icons shortcut -->
 [![Linkedin: Daniel Fernandes](https://img.shields.io/badge/-danielfernandesp-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/danielfernandesp)](https://www.linkedin.com/in/danielfernandesp/)